istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 {{< /tab >}}

-{{< tab name="ZSH" category-value="zsh" >}}
+{{< tab name="Zsh" category-value="zsh" >}}

-Installing the ZSH auto-completion file
+Installing the Zsh auto-completion file

-For ZSH users, the `istioctl` auto-completion file is located in the `tools` directory.
+For Zsh users, the `istioctl` auto-completion file is located in the `tools` directory.
 Copy the `_istioctl` file to your home directory, or any directory of your choosing (update directory in script snippet below), and source the `istioctl` auto-completion file in your `.zshrc` file as follows:

 {{< text zsh >}}
 source ~/_istioctl